 And now, I am one of the faithful...

 When I first became aware of this unexpected conviction, I thought the budding belief would immediately wither—like a desert bloom (or weed) failing under a scorching sun after a cloudburst brings the seed to life—wither, beneath the realization that I've no sound rationale for what I now think is true.
 But no, it hung on, and I believe yet, almost twenty-four hours hence.
 This belief seems here to stay, at least for a while—at least until I can muster sound argument enough to squash it down, or better still, remind myself that the fact of no good argument to believe is reason enough to not accept a tenet as true.

 This experience is like discovering an unsightly piece of lint stuck to your clothes and body which you cannot easily brush-off, and which sticks to fabric and finger alike no matter how hard you attempt to shake it away.
 So, now, I'm seemingly stuck with this unsightly belief.
 A belief held on FAITH of all things.
 A belief I can currently neither advance nor defeat.
 Something unsupported which I simply hold as true.

-I've become one of the faithful.
-I have full faith that free will isn't real.
+I have become one of the faithful.
+I have full faith that free will is not real.

 Agent in a vacuum

 How much vacuum—if any—is necessary to discover free will?
 How much of the "substrate" of the universe must first be removed before we can truly be free to choose?
 And does this even make any sense?